Viper007Bond/vipers-video-quicktags/readme.txt

 = Where can I get additional support for this plugin? =

-I provide support via [my WordPress plugin forums](http://www.viper007bond.com/wordpress-plugins/forums/viewforum.php?id=23), although just because you post a request for help doesn't mean I will have time to answer your question.
 This is a free plugin and as such, you aren't guaranteed support.
-Then again, I'll help as much as I can and have time for.
+However I do my best to answer support questions.
+Just post on the [WordPress.org support forums](http://wordpress.org/tags/vipers-video-quicktags).

 = I love your plugin!
 Can I donate to you? =